October 1996:

 by Laraine Hake

-The character of an area such as
+The character of an area such

-Bethnal Green, where the family
+as Bethnal Green, where the

-of Thomas and Cordelia
+family of Thomas and Cordelia

-Alabaster lived until 1883, must
+Alabaster lived until 1883,

-have changed dramatically as the
+dramatically as the nineteenth

-nineteenth century grew older.
+century grew older.
+Thomas's

-Thomas's grandparents, Charles
+grandparents, Charles Henry

-Henry and Sarah Alabaster, nee
+and Sarah Alabaster, nee

 Mead, had moved to Bethnal